2006 Touareg New Car Test Drive

-The V6 Touareg comes standard with leatherette upholstery, eight-way adjustable seating, wood trim, power glass sunroof, dual-zone Climatronic temperature control with rear seat controls, six-speed automatic transmission with Tiptronic, multi-function leather-wrapped steering wheel, automatic rain-sensor window wipers, 17-inch alloy wheels and many more items.
-Leather is optional.
+The V6 model comes standard with leatherette upholstery, dual-zone climate control with rear seat controls, wood trim, power glass sunroof, eight-way adjustable seating, multi-function leather-wrapped steering wheel, automatic rain-sensor windshield wipers, heated windshield washer nozzles, 17-inch alloy wheels and many more items.
+Cricket Leather is optional.

-Both feature a sophisticated permanent all-wheel-drive system with an electronic stability program (ESP), adaptive torque distribution, a set of low-range gears, a locking center differential, and automatic hill-decent control.
-A locking rear differential ($550) is available for both models.
-Four-wheel anti-lock disc brakes (ABS) with emergency brake assist are standard.
+Safety features on all Touaregs include a sophisticated permanent all-wheel-drive system, an electronic stability program (ESP), adaptive torque distribution.
+Four-wheel anti-lock disc brakes (ABS) with Electronic Brake-force Distribution (EBD) and emergency Brake Assist are standard.
+Also standard: a set of low-range gears, a locking center differential, and automatic hill-decent control.
+A locking rear differential ($550) is available for all models.
+The rearview camera can help the driver spot objects and children behind the vehicle when backing up.

-Passive safety features include front, side, and curtain airbags, the latter for head protection in a side impact or rollover.
-Touareg surrounds occupants with a carefully engineered safety structure with a rigid roof designed to protect them in a crash or rollover, and Volkswagen expects to be awarded a four-star rollover rating from the federal government.
+Passive safety features that come on all models include front airbags, side-impact airbags (for torso protection), and curtain airbags (for head protection in a side impact or rollover).
+Touareg surrounds occupants with a carefully engineered safety structure with a rigid roof designed to protect them in a crash or rollover.
+Touareg earned a four-star rating from the federal government (NHTSA) in its frontal crash test and a five-star rating (the highest) in its side-impact tests.
 Touareg senses when an accident has occurred and automatically unlocks the doors, disconnects the battery, and turns on the warning flashers.
-Add optional OnStar and an operator will be alerted to send out the safety crews.
-Most important to safety are seat belts, which should always be worn, and Touareg comes with three-point belts for all passengers including the rear-center position; the front belts are equipped with force-limiters to reduce injuries, while the rear belts have tensioners to enhance their effectiveness.
+Add optional OnStar ($699) and an operator will be alerted to send out the safety crews.
+Most important to safety are seat belts, which should always be worn, and Touareg comes with three-point belts for all passengers including the rear-center position; the front seat belts are equipped with force-limiters to reduce injuries, while the rear belts have tensioners to enhance their effectiveness.

 - Biggest automotive sales disappointments